usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 ### XSLT 1.0?

 We know that we can't do everything under XSLT 1.0 (such as regular expressions for lexical type checking) but we might be able to provide a significant subset, as a "sine qua non" first-cut validator.

+---

+notes - combinatorial allowed-values implementation

+inspector XSLT carries a template cascade
+- it reports back both values and IDs
+- the cascade overloads priority="100" for competing `allowed-values` mode has on-multiple-match="use-last"
+  - these must all be identical so an effective no-op when redundant
+  - any/each of which (only one of them being used under use-last) pulls the entire collection of values/IDs matching this node